 Then add the MySQL install to your command line path with:

 echo 'export PATH="/usr/local/opt/mysql/bin:$PATH"' >> ~/.bash_profile

 You will need to close the Terminal window and open a new one for the path changes to take effect.
 Next start up MySQL, and configure it to restart automatically on reboot:

-If you don’t want MySQL starting up automatically every time you boot your machine you can start it up on demand using brew services run firstname.lastname@example.org
+If you don’t want MySQL starting up automatically every time you boot your machine you can start it up on demand using brew services run mysql

-Next we install various packages to support processing of media: ffmpeg (audio/video), Ghostscript (PDFs), GraphicsMagick (mages), mediainfo (metadata extraction and xpdf (content extraction from PDFs):
+Next we install various packages to support processing of media: ffmpeg (audio/video), Ghostscript (PDFs), GraphicsMagick (images), mediainfo (metadata extraction and xpdf (content extraction from PDFs):

 brew install ffmpeg ghostscript GraphicsMagick mediainfo xpdf